onikienko/use-chrome-storage/README.md

   will be set to `false`
 - `error: string` - If `isPersistent` is `true` will contain empty string.
 Otherwise, will contain error returned by `chrome.runtime.lastError`.
+- `isInitialStateResolved: boolean` - will set to `true` once `initialValue` will be replaced with stored in chrome.storage

 ### useChromeStorageSync(key, initialValue?)